 They're meal prep friendly.
 Make a double batch on the weekend, and you have snacks ready for the entire week!

 Ready to make life a little easier this week?
-Grab a mixing bowl and letโs get rolling!
+Grab a mixing bowl and letโs get stirring!

 This post may include affiliate links which means I may earn a commission on qualifying purchases at no additional cost to you.